 If you have been diagnosed with any type of mood disorder, then you have probably heard the word “serotonin” before.
-Serotonin is a brain chemical responsible for regulating many of the functions in your body that contribute to your overall health and wellbeing, and people who have anxiety disorders generally do not have enough of it.
+Despite being familiar with the word itself you may have asked yourself ‘what is serotonin and why does it matter.’
+Serotonin is a brain chemical, or neurotransmitter, responsible for regulating many of the functions in your body that contribute to your overall health and wellbeing, and people who have anxiety disorders generally do not have enough of it.

-Now, there is some debate as to whether or not serotonin is low because you have anxiety, or vice versa.
-We'll explore serotonin and anxiety in this article.
+There is some debate as to whether or not serotonin is low because you have anxiety, or vice versa.
+However, it appears that addressing your anxiety is likely to have a positive effect on serotonin levels as well.

-Serotonin is a chemical in your brain known as a neurotransmitter.
-Theories on why serotonin levels are low is mixed.
-One potential reason is that when you are anxious all the time, your brain undergoes a chemical change.
-Specifically, it begins to produce excess fear-related neurotransmitters, such as adrenaline, and not as many of the neurotransmitters associated with happiness and relaxation such as dopamine and serotonin.
+Serotonin is a neurotransmitter most commonly associated with experiencing feelings of overall well-being and happiness.
+There are several theories on the development of low serotonin levels.
+One potential reason is that when you are frequently anxious, your brain begins to produce excess fear-related neurotransmitters, such as adrenaline while reducing production of neurotransmitters associated with happiness and relaxation such as dopamine and serotonin.

 Serotonin is a busy brain chemical and works more than one job.
 Apart from making you relaxed, it also helps you to regulate your sleeping patterns, your body temperature, your memory and your appetite.
 When any one of these things becomes irregular due to a lack of serotonin, it can cause you even more stress and perpetuate the cycle.